 In addition, the DaF Department offers alternative language examinations through which you can acquire a language certificate for university admission, such as TestDaF or telc C1 Hochschule.

 * If an equivalent certificate is obtained outside the university in the time between application and enrollment, the certificate can be submitted to the Student Office via email and the participation in the DSH can be cancelled.

 If you would like to study at UR but do not yet have sufficient knowledge of German language, you can take part in the preparatory German courses offered by the Department of German as a Foreign Language (DaF).
 The courses prepare you for the study as well as for the "Deutsche Sprachprüfung für den Hochschulzugang" (DSH).

 Unfortunately, applicants for medicine, dentistry and pharmacy cannot apply for the preparatory German course.

-When applying for a study-preparatory German course, you have to prove language skills on at least level B1.
+When applying for a study preparatory German course, you have to prove language skills at B1 or B2 level.